New Build

 Two single storey timber and mathematical tiled barns define a public courtyard on entering the site and a private courtyard on the south east side of the house.

 The PV-T panel mounted on the roof harness solar energy as electricity and heat.
-The heat is extracted and dumped beneath the Para 55 building into the Earth Energy Bank, inter seasonal heat store which will heat the house during the winter months.
+The heat is extracted and dumped beneath the Paragraph 84 (Para 55) building into the Earth Energy Bank, inter seasonal heat store which will heat the house during the winter months.